appveyor/website/src/docs/team-setup.md

 Go to [Sign up](https://ci.appveyor.com/signup) page and register a new account with that email and password.
 For "Your name" use something like "{organization} admin".

 Next, navigate to [Account details](https://ci.appveyor.com/account) page and check/rename "Account name" - this is {% raw %}<code>{organization}</code>{% endraw %} name that will be used in project URLs.
 On the same page authorize AppVeyor to access GitHub.
-A new OAuth token will be generated and used for accessing organization's repositories and teams on bahalf of your GitHub user.
+A new OAuth token will be generated and used for accessing organization's repositories and teams on behalf of your GitHub user.
 Make sure your GitHub user has owner/admin rights on the repositories you are going to add later as AppVeyor projects.

 #### Add yourself as co-administrator